Theory of Hole-Spin Qubits in Strained Germanium Quantum Dots: METHODS

-To evaluate Eq.~(\ref{4H}), we first truncate $H_\text{LKPB}$ to the four-dimensional, $j=3/2$ subspace and introduce variational, effective-mass wavefunctions for the two bands corresponding to $|m_j|\in \{1/2, 3/2\}$~\cite{Bastard-1983-PRB}:
+The strength of the Rashba SOC depends on the details of the wave function confinement and on the local electrostatics.
+It is mainly determined by the hybridization of the top two valence bands, since the split-off band is far away in energy.
+However, the split-off band indirectly enters the calculation because it affects other parameters, such as the effective masses and the intrinsic splitting of the top bands.
+To estimate the confinement along the $\hat{\mathbf{ z}}$ direction, we therefore consider the full three-band model (not counting spin), as described by $H_\text{LKPB}$, which includes both strain and SOC effects.
+We introduce variational, effective-mass wave functions for each of the bands, given by~\cite{Bastard-1983-PRB}:

-Here, $i$ is the band index and $\{b_i\}$ are the corresponding variational parameters.
-We determine $b_i$ by minimizing the eigenvalues of $H_z$ in the limit of $k=0$, in which case the Hamiltonian is already diagonal and the bands decouple.

-A large intrinsic SOC occurs naturally for holes in Ge due to the coupling between the different valence bands.
-We compute the effective Hamiltonian for holes in the topmost ($|m_j|$=3/2) band by applying a Schrieffer-Wolff transformation to Eq.~(\ref{4H}), using the states shown in Eq.~(\ref{Bastard}), to eliminate the coupling to the second band~\cite{Marcellina2017}, obtaining $H_0 + H_R$, where $H_0 = \hbar^2(k_x^2+k_y^2)/2m_x$ is the kinetic energy in the effective mass approximation.
-The effective Rashba Hamiltonian can be expressed as the sum of two terms,
+Here, $i$ is the band index and $\{b_i\}$ are the dimensionless variational parameters.
+Physically, the ratios $d/b_i$ represent the effective widths of the wave functions.
+A separate variational parameter is required for each of the bands because of their distinct effective masses.
+We determine their values by minimizing the eigenvalues of $H_z$ in the limit of $k=0$, in which case the Hamiltonian is already diagonal and the bands decouple.
+The effective Rashba coupling within the topmost band is determined by applying a Schrieffer-Wolff transformation to Eq.~(\ref{4H}), using the states shown in Eq.~(\ref{Bastard}), to eliminate the coupling to the other two bands~\cite{Marcellina2017}.
+In this way, we obtain the effective Hamiltonian $H_0 + H_R$, where $H_0 = \hbar^2(k_x^2+k_y^2)/2m_x$ is the kinetic energy in the effective mass approximation.
+For electrons, the Rashba interaction couples states with $\Delta m_j=\pm 1$.
+In contrast, the topmost valence band is doubly degenerate, with $|m_j|=3/2$.
+Transitions within this band therefore require that $\Delta m_j=\pm 3$, consistent with Hamiltonian operators that are predominantly cubic in $k$~\cite{Marcellina2017,WinklerBook}, and may be expressed as

-where $\sigma_\pm$=$\sigma_x \pm i\sigma_y$ are Pauli spin matrices, and the coupling constants $\alpha_{R2}$ and $\alpha_{R3}$ are derived in Ref.~\cite{Marcellina2017}.
+where $\sigma_\pm$=$\sigma_x \pm i\sigma_y$ are Pauli spin matrices and $k_\pm=k_x\pm ik_y$.
+The coupling constants $\alpha_{R2}$ and $\alpha_{R3}$ are derived in Ref.~\cite{Marcellina2017}.
 Here, $\alpha_{R2}$ arises from the spherically symmetric component of the Luttinger-Kohn Hamiltonian, while $\alpha_{R3}$ arises from the cubic-symmetric component.